I'm on Probation. What does that Mean?

 A student who has been placed on probation must do two things:

 - Complete the Satisfactory Academic Progress (SAP) form.
-The link to this form can be found on the Financial Aid webpage in the 3rd paragraph under the heading “How to Appeal”.
+A link to the SAP form can also be found on the Financial Aid webpage in the 3rd paragraph under the heading “How to Appeal”.

 - After completing and submitting the SAP form, a student must meet with an academic advisor for a probation conference and to complete the advisor portion of the SAP form.